Scroll down

 Guest-curated by James Horner, Head Gardener at Benton End

-Philip Mould & Company are pleased to present Garden to Canvas: Cedric Morris and Benton End, an exhibition of Cedric Morris’ flower paintings.
-These works have recently played a key role in the renewal of Morris’ historic garden at Benton End, where many of the flowers he painted once grew.
+Philip Mould & Company are delighted to present Garden to Canvas: Cedric Morris and Benton End, an exhibition in our gallery on London's Pall Mall, celebrating the vibrant flower paintings of Cedric Morris (1889–1982).
+Guest-curated by James Horner, Head Gardener at Benton End, the exhibition brings together works that have played a key role in the revival of Morris’s historic Suffolk garden.

 Receive information on available works by Cedric Morris